MystenLabs/sui/narwhal/benchmark/README.md

 Do not specify any AWS region in that file as the Python scripts will allow you to handle multiple regions programmatically.

 ### Step 2.
 Add your SSH public key to your AWS account

-You must now [add your SSH public key to your AWS account](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-This operation is manual (AWS exposes little APIs to manipulate keys) and needs to be repeated for each AWS region that you plan to use.
-Upon importing your key, AWS requires you to choose a 'name' for your key; ensure you set the same name on all AWS regions.
-This SSH key will be used by the python scripts to execute commands and upload/download files to your AWS instances.
+You must now add your *ED25519* SSH public key to your AWS account.

+:warning: Do not use a password to protect your key.
+Doing so will result in `PasswordRequiredException` errors when running `fab` later.

-If you don't have an SSH key, you can create one using [ssh-keygen](https://www.ssh.com/ssh/keygen/):
+If you don't have an SSH key, you can create one through Amazon or by using [ssh-keygen](https://www.ssh.com/ssh/keygen/):
 ```
-$ ssh-keygen -f ~/.ssh/aws
+$ ssh-keygen -t ed25519 -f ~/.ssh/aws
 ```

+Then follow the instructions for [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to import the public key to Amazon EC2 (using the *Actions > Import key pair* function).

+This operation is manual (AWS exposes APIs to manipulate keys) and needs to be repeated for each AWS region that you plan to use.
+Upon importing your key, AWS requires you to choose a 'name' for your key; ensure you set the same name on all AWS regions.
+This SSH key will be used by the Python scripts to execute commands and upload/download files to your AWS instances.

 ### Step 3.
 Configure the testbed
 The file [settings.json](https://github.com/mystenlabs/narwhal/blob/main/benchmark/settings.json) (located in [narwhal/benchmarks](https://github.com/mystenlabs/narwhal/blob/main/benchmark)) contains all the configuration parameters of the testbed to deploy.
 Its content looks as follows: